AllenCell/EMT_image_analysis/Colony_mask_training_inference/README.md

 ## Run multi-scale patch-based evaluation to generate probability maps

 **Step 1 -  Download the model checkpoint**
 The model checkpoint path is required to generate the ACM.
-A pretrained model is provided and can be downloaded from  https://open.quiltdata.com/b/allencell/tree/aics/emt_timelapse_dataset/supplemental_files/cytodl_checkpoints/all_cells_mask_seg_model_checkpoint.ckpt
+A pretrained model is provided and can be downloaded from this link -  https://open.quiltdata.com/b/allencell/tree/aics/emt_timelapse_dataset/supplemental_files/cytodl_checkpoints/all_cells_mask_seg_model_checkpoint.ckpt
+Access the link and click on the "DOWNLOAD FILE" button [top left].

+Alternatively, user can use `curl` to download using the link - https://allencell.s3.amazonaws.com/aics/emt_timelapse_dataset/supplemental_files/cytodl_checkpoints/all_cells_mask_seg_model_checkpoint.ckpt?versionId=ejf07rBiw5slyx1zQyurfX6.zpSJ92JM

 Create a new directory using the command `mkdir data`